Phoenix Indian School Visitor Center

 Native American Connections needs your help to preserve the rich history of an important place in our community.
 Please join us in restoring the music building at the Phoenix Indian School and sharing the important contributions the school made to the state of Arizona and especially to the city of Phoenix.
 This legacy includes educating thousands of Native American children, many of whom have become leaders in our community today.

-Native American Connections (NAC) appreciates your interest and support in our Phoenix Indian School Legacy Project, formally known as the Phoenix Indian School Visitor Center!
+Native American Connections (NAC) appreciates your interest and support of our Phoenix Indian School Visitor Center, formerly known as the Phoenix Indian School Legacy Project.
 NAC is working with the Phoenix Indian Center (PIC) on this historic project and the partners have signed a Letter of Understanding with the City of Phoenix to renovate the music building.
 We appreciate LISC Phoenix for recognizing the importance and investing in this historic project.

 Through a charrette process, the community determined the use of the space to be a gallery dedicated to the history of the Indian boarding school, a conference area that will accommodate 120 people, a commercial kitchen which can be used for catering/food preparation (small business development and entrepreneurialism) and teaching nutrition courses featuring indigenous foods to promote health and wellness in the Native American community.